 Our comparison of SEs included experiments with Google, Bing, Yahoo! and DuckDuckGo.
 We found that Bing seems to be the most solid choice.
+However, it is not significantly better than the others.
 Our evaluation also suggests that extracting the answers from the top ranked webpage often produces good results.
 This is good news, as web users are known to be reluctant to inspect many items from the search engine result pages (SERPs).
-Moreover, LLMs show an overall good performance but they are still very sensitive to the input prompt and, in some instances, they provide highly inaccurate responses.
-Finally, augmenting LLMs with retrieval results from SEs looks very promising and, according to our experiments, even the smallest LLMs can achieve state-of-the-art performance if fed with appropriate retrieval evidence.
-These findings contribute to a better understanding of health information seeking with the new conversational AIs and with the traditional search engines.
+Moreover, LLMs show an overall good performance, but they are still very sensitive to the input prompt, and, in some instances, they provide highly inaccurate responses.
+Finally, augmenting LLMs with retrieval results from SEs looks promising and, according to our experiments, even the smallest LLMs can achieve top-tier performance when provided with suitable retrieval evidence.
+These findings significantly contribute to our understanding of health information seeking using the new LLMs and traditional search engines.